melecouvreur/climbing-app/README.md

 ### Features Phase 1

-- User can create and edit personal climber profile
+- User can set-up/edit personal profile
-- User can match with others climbers based on preferences:
+- User get matched with others climbers based on:
   - Location
-  - Lead
   - Level
+  - Lead certified or not
   - Days
   - Gender

 ### **Future features**

-- Account and profile set-up user flow including email verification & T&Cs
+- Account set-up process, including email verification & T&Cs
+- Add geolocation API to location filter, suggesting user's current location
+- User can select multiple levels and genders looking for matches
-- User can send/accept connection request to matched/filtered climbers
+- User can send/accept contact request
-- User can message once connection request accepted
+- User can message once contact request accepted
 - User can see list of connected climbers (i.e. matched & accepted connection request)
-- User can see list of climbers of who sent connection request, but have not yet accepted
+- User can see list of climbers pending connected climbers (i.e. sent connection request, but not yet accepted)
 - User can link IG profile to climber profile
-- User can add time of Day  i.e. morning, lunch, afternoon, evening as filter
+- User can add time of day  i.e. morning, lunch, afternoon, evening as filter
 - User can add pre-defined interest categories to profile
-- User can find/search climbers based on username (irrespective of match)
+- User can find/search climbers based on username
-- User can follow/bookmark other climbers until user decides to send connection request
+- User can bookmark other climbers until user decides to send connection request
 - User gets notification when other user interacts i.e. send connection request, new message
 - User can choose to allow/disable notifications